OpenFreeEnergy/openfe/docs/guide/protocols/relativehybridtopology.rst

 ligands, meaning that a single set of coordinates is used to represent the common core of the two ligands while the atoms that differ between the two ligands are represented separately.
-An atom map defines which atoms belong to the core (mapped atoms) and which atoms are unmapped and represented separately (see :ref:`Creating atom mappings <Creating Atom Mappings>`).
-During the alchemical transformation, mapped atoms are interpolated from their type in ligand at state A to the type in the other ligand at state B, while unmapped atoms (also known as dummy atoms) are switched inserted or uncoupled, depending on which ligand they belong to.
+An atom map defines which atoms belong to the core (mapped atoms) and which atoms are unique and represented separately (see :ref:`Creating atom mappings <Creating Atom Mappings>`).
+During the alchemical transformation, mapped atoms are interpolated from their type in the ligand at state A to the type in the other ligand at state B, while unique atoms atoms (commonly known as unique or dummy atoms) are switched, inserted or uncoupled, depending on which ligand they belong to.
 By default all nonbonded interactions between the dummy region and the core region are removed to avoid coupling their motion.

 .. note:: In this hybrid topology approach, all bonded interactions between the dummy region and the core region are kept.